ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

         - `priority`: The rule's priority.
 Valid values: 0 ~ 2147483647.
 Value `0` means to set to the default value.
         - `paused`: Indicates if the rule is active.
 Valid values: `on`, `off`.Default value is `off`.
         - `products`: The list of security products to be bypassed.
 Valid values: `zoneLockdown`, `uaBlock`, `bic`, `hot`, `securityLevel`, `rateLimit`, `waf` For example: --products zoneLockdown,rateLimit
-    - Note: Fields `description`, `priority`, `paused` which aren't explicitly set in JSON data will be overwrited by the default value.
+    - Note: Fields `description`, `priority`, `paused` which aren't explicitly set in JSON data will be overwritten by the default value.

 Sample JSON data: